gregmsanderson/fly-live-beats/docs/2-fly-io-deploy-it.md

 The client ID will be shown on screen.
 Click the button to generate a new client secret to get that too.

-Now run _this_ commnd to tell Fly.io those values (of course using yours):
+Now run _this_ command to tell Fly.io those values (of course using yours):

 ```sh
 $ flyctl secrets set LIVE_BEATS_GITHUB_CLIENT_ID="swap-this-for-yours" LIVE_BEATS_GITHUB_CLIENT_SECRET="swap-this-for-yours"